 Last night I went on the Wilmington Halloween Bar Loop, for my 4th year doing it.
 It was a really good time- I flew solo again and dropped about 59 dollars total on Uber.
 (My belief has always been paying 50 to 100 dollars on a cab ride is much, much cheaper than a DUI.)

 I hit up Chelsea Tavern, Ernest and Scott Taproom, a Mexican bar, Trolley Tap House, Catherine Rooney's, and Trolley Oyster House.
-The Loop is no longer utilizing the buses as a free shuttle, so I decided not to hit up the Firestone Roasting House on the Riverfront like I did last year.
+The Loop is no longer utilizing the buses as a free shuttle, so I decided not to hit

 On Monday, August 21st I got to see the solar eclipse.
 In my area, it was about 77 percent coverage, so just a partial one, but still incredible to watch.
 I got off work around 1:17, and drove over to the Glasgow County Park on Route 40.
 There's a little running hill where I went to the top and watched it with about 20 or so people.
 It was pretty cool- absolutely amazing to watch the sun turn into a little tangerine slice.